 Need an impressive soup course for a holiday dinner party?
-Try this smoky duo of roasted pepper soups, cooked separately, but combined into one bowl for serving.
-Everyone will love it, including folks who follow vegetarian, vegan or gluten-free diets.
+Try this smoky roasted pepper soup duo, cooked separately, but combined into one bowl for serving.
+Everyone will love it, including folks who follow vegetarian, vegan, paleo, or gluten-free diets.

 When I made this soup, I had some left over and I used it as a sauce for a veggie stir-fry that I served over rice.
 It would be equally delicious with pasta.

 Alternate serving option: If your holiday entertaining requires finger food, try serving this roasted pepper soup duo as drinkable shots.
 Follow the same technique described below, but pour the two soups into small cups or shot glasses instead of a soup bowl.
 No spoons required!

 - 3 large red bell peppers

 - 3 large yellow bell peppers